knskymsk/furima-39348/README.md

 ### Association
 has_many :items
-has_one  :purchases
+belongs_to :purchase
-has_one  :managements
+has_one :management